-- Define and use straightforward functions involving two lives. - Describe methods which can be used to model cash flows contingent upon competing risks. - Describe the technique of discounted emerging costs, for use in pricing, reserving, and assessing profitability. - Describe the principal forms of heterogeneity within a population and the ways in which selection can occur.
+- CO1: define and use straightforward functions involving two lives. - CO2: Estimate the mortality profit or loss for a group of policies - CO3: describe methods which can be used to model cash flows contingent upon competing risks. - CO4: describe the technique of discounted emerging costs, for use in pricing, reserving, and assessing profitability. - CO5: describe the principal forms of heterogeneity within a population and the ways in which selection can occur. - CO6: perform the profit testing for ULIP